 Gemological certification by GIA or IGI is available on request.
 A certificate documents the stone's carat, colour, clarity, and cut to international standards.

-Hair contains carbon — the same element diamonds are made from.
-We extract and purify carbon from the hair to 99.99% purity, then grow it into a genuine diamond using High Pressure High Temperature (HPHT) technology.
-The result is a real diamond, identical to a mined stone.
+Hair contains carbon in its keratin structure.
+We extract and purify that carbon to at least 99.95%, convert it into graphite, then grow a genuine diamond using High Pressure High Temperature technology.

 The process starts with a single step — getting in touch.